 - Painful stomach

 Dogs have a much lower tolerance to some toxins than we do.
-If your dog regularly eats fruit with seeds or pits, there is a chance the traces of cyanide will have a cumulative effect over time and cause toxicity.
+If your dog regularly eats fruit with seeds or pits, there is a chance that cyanide traces will have a cumulative effect over time and cause toxicity.

-The greater risk, however is that if your dog eats the pit it will get stuck and cause a blockage in their intestinal tract.
-So to be on the safe side always prepare fruit for your dog and give it to them in slices.
+The greater risk, however, is that the pit presents a choking hazard.
+If your dog gets hold of the pit, try to remove it at once as it could get stuck in their throat or cause a blockage in their intestinal tract.
+So to be on the safe side, always prepare fruit for your dog and give it to them in slices.
 Never leave your dog unsupervised or in a position where they can help themselves to fruit.

 Can dogs eat nectarines?

-If you do decide to share some fruit with your dog then a good rule of thumb is never let your dog eat pips, seeds, pits or stones as these can all contain chemicals that present a danger and can be toxic to your dog.
+Despite the possible risks, it’s highly unlikely that your dog will be affected by cyanide poisoning from eating a single pit.
+A more pressing concern is that if the stone is ingested, it will cause a blockage.
+So if you do like to share fruit with your dog, then a good rule of thumb is to remove the pits and avoid pips, seeds, and stones, as these can all contain chemicals that present danger and can be toxic to your dog.

-If you fancy trying your dog with nectarine, substitute one for the peach in the tasty treat below.
+If you fancy trying your dog with nectarine, why not substitute one for the peach in the tasty treat below.
+But remember that too many treats can lead to weight gain in dogs, so little and often keep your dog healthy